 Hard to spot but impressive once you find it, this converted tram shed incorporates a cavernous, chandelier-lit main bar and a smaller mezzanine, filled with decorative quirks and televisions for football viewing.

 Don’t expect a too laddish crowd, though: the offbeat tone is set by a pair of winkle-pickers displayed under glass as you walk in, while Lionel Ritchie beams a Lionel Ritchie smile from an album cover mounted on the back bar.

 It’s a laid-back bunch that mingles here, either parked on turquoise-topped bar stools or lounging on the banquettes and antique armchairs.
-Drinks may include draught Purity Mad Goose, Doom Bar and Grolsch, with 10 wines by the glass among the 20-strong selection.
+There is a small selection of draught beers and around 10 wines, all of which are available by the glass as well as the bottle.

 46-48 Mitcham Road